top of page

 Cutaneous Anthrax

-Appearance: papule with surrounding vesicles that progress to an ulcer with black eschar
+Appearance: papule with surrounding vesicles (develops after 1-7 days of exposure) that progress to an ulcer with black eschar and then heals into a scar within weeks

 Sx: painless